Superfluidity vs prethermalisation in a nonlinear Floquet system: Model

 \section{Model}

+Driven systems with periodically-kicked onsite potentials have attracted extensive attention to study the dynamical localization transition and engineer exotic topological phases of matter~\cite{Casati1992prl,Chen2014prb,Sacramento2017prb,gong2018prl}.
+There has also been a rising interest with temporally modulated interactions to design synthetic gauge fields or modify the transport properties~\cite{gong2009prl1,gong2009prl2,Greschner2014prl,Meinert2016prl,Cherroret2022pra}.
+In the same spirit, we consider here bosonic particles hopping in a one-dimensional lattice (with unit lattice constant $a=1$) comprising $N$ sites (with periodic boundary conditions) where both the onsite potential and the mean-field (repulsive) interaction terms are periodically-kicked with the same time sequence (time period $T=1$ set to unity, driving frequency $\Omega = 2\pi$).
+Setting $\hbar=1$, the dynamics of our system is then governed by the following time-dependent Gross-Pitaevskii (GP) lattice equation

+where $\Sh (t)=\sum_{n\in\mathbb Z}\delta(t-n)$ is the Dirac comb, $x$ labels the lattice sites, $J>0$ is the nearest-neighbor hopping amplitude, $V_x$ the onsite potential, $N_a$ the number of particles and $\tilde{g} >0$ the two-body interaction strength.
+The wave function is normalized to $\sum_{x=1}^N|\psi_x(t)|^2 = 1$.
+In the following, we will consider $V_x = 0$ (clean case), $V_x = W \delta_{x,x_0}$ (single-site impurity with strength $W$ located at some given site $x_0$), and $V_x\in [-W/2,W/2]$ (site-uncorrelated uniformly distributed random potential).
+For future purposes, we define the renormalised nonlinear interaction strength $g=\tilde{g} N_a/N$.
+This model system could possibly be realized with cold atoms hopping in an optical lattice in the tight-binding regime.
+An additional optical potential (disordered or not) would be periodically flashed on the atoms.
+The interaction could also possibly be repeatedly switched on and off using a Feshbach resonance~\cite{Cheng2010rmp}.
-The quantum kicked rotor (QKR) we consider is a Floquet system with a very rich phenomenology, from quantum chaos~\cite{Izrailev1990,Haake2006} to topological effects~\cite{beenakker2011,gong2016}.
-In particular, it displays a phenomenon called dynamical localisation~\cite{Casati1979}, which is analogous to Anderson localisation~\cite{Abrahams2010} but in momentum space~\cite{Fishman1984}.
-This system has been implemented with cold atoms, see e.g.~\cite{Raizen1994,Garreau2008,Delande2009}.

-A variant of this model includes mean field Gross-Pitaevskii (GP) interactions \cite{QKR_GPE1,QKR_GPE2,Garreau2020}, and has been used to study the breakdown of dynamical localization \cite{QKR_GPE1,cherroret2014,Weld2021,Gupta2021}, prethermalisation and wave-condensation \cite{Haldar2021}.
-This is the model we consider in this work which reads:
+Noteworthy, the system described by Eq.~\eqref{eq:KRGP} is formally equivalent to a nonlinear quantum kicked rotor (QKR) \cite{QKR_GPE1}.
+The QKR is a driven system exhibiting a rich phenomenology, from quantum chaos~\cite{Izrailev1990,Haake2006} to topological effects~\cite{beenakker2011,gong2016}.
+In particular, the QKR displays dynamical localisation~\cite{Casati1979}, a phenomenon analogous to Anderson localisation~\cite{Abrahams2010} but in momentum space~\cite{Fishman1984}.
+This system has been successfully implemented with cold atoms, see e.g.~\cite{Raizen1994,Garreau2008,Delande2009}.
+A variant of the QKR includes mean field GP interactions~\cite{QKR_GPE1,QKR_GPE2,Garreau2020} and has been used to study the breakdown of dynamical localization~\cite{QKR_GPE1,cherroret2014,Weld2021,Gupta2021} and more recently prethermalization and wave-condensation~\cite{Haldar2021}.